navaricardo/hiring-senior-frontend/README.md

 #### Extra credit features
 - [ ] Create at least one test for your code.
+- [ ] Search or filtering on the view invoices screen
 - [ ] Good UX.
 - [ ] Highly reusable components.
 - [ ] Responsive layout and design is a bonus.
 Please code that only if you have extra time.